lovemyciran/code-kata/readme.md

-### code-kata - repo containing source and compiled code, used to practice and improve dev skills.
+### code-kata - repo containing code used to practice and improve dev skills
-### 			code will be separated by dirs indicating its particular language
+### 			code will be separated by dirs, indicating its specific language